vizui/designpatterns/docs/components/formControls.md

 - Ensure there is adequate spacing between adjacent fields and radio/checkbox groups

 #### Accessibility
-- Wrap groups of checkboxes in a <code>fieldset</code> and use a <code>legend</code> to provide a description for the grouping.
+- Surround a related set of checkboxes with a `<fieldset>`.
+The `<legend>` provides context for the grouping.
+Do not use fieldset and legend for a single check.
-- Single checkboxes that make sense from their labels alone do not require fieldset and legend.
+- Each input should have a semantic `id` attribute, and its corresponding label should have the same value in it’s `for` attribute.

 #### Vertical